GemHunt/nips14-ssl/README.md

 Interesting...

 With 100 of the 50K MNIST Samples:
-I got 80% in Caffe with LeNet
+* I got 80% in Caffe with LeNet
-In one test this code got 95.9% with 1910 epochs after 18 hours.
+* In one test this code got 95.9% with 1910 epochs after 18 hours on a slower CPU.
-I have no idea to implement this...
+* I have no idea to implement this...

 ```